PurdueCAM2Project/HELPSweb/source/join.rst

 Q: I guarantee that I will stay, even though I do not take a research course.

 A: You will not stay.
 You know very clearly.
-You do not want to take a research course becase you want to flexibility to leave.
+You do not want to take a research course because you want to flexibility to leave.
 Do not come.
 Many people "assured" that they would stay without taking credits, everyone left.
 In fact, these people simply vanished without saying "Good Bye".
 This team does not need these people.

 Q: If you are so restrictive, how many people actually apply for joining the team?